modern-influence-of-ancient-warriors

 The Disaster at Carrhae and Initial Limitations

-The first major Roman encounter with Eastern warfare in the Parthian campaign of Crassus (53 BC) revealed the vulnerability of artillery in the wrong strategic context.
+The first major Roman encounter with Eastern warfare in the Parthian campaign of Crassus in 53 BC revealed the vulnerability of artillery in the wrong strategic context.
 At Carrhae, the Roman army was isolated on an open plain.
 The Parthian general Surena deployed his horse archers to encircle the Roman infantry.
 While the Roman scorpiones could inflict casualties, they were too few and too slow to suppress the mobile enemy.
 Worse, the Parthian heavy cataphracts charged the Roman flanks and targeted the baggage train, which included the siege artillery.
-The ballistas were never effectively used against the walls of Seleucia; they were captured or destroyed on the open field.
+The ballistas were never effectively used against the walls of Seleucia.
+They were captured or destroyed on the open field.
 This failure taught the Romans a lesson that would echo for centuries: artillery must be protected by a combined arms force.

 The siege of Masada exemplifies the logistical dedication required to deploy heavy artillery in the desert.
 The fortress, perched on a massive rock plateau, seemed impregnable.
-The Roman governor Silva ordered the construction of a massive earthen ramp (agger) up the western slope.
+The Roman governor Silva ordered the construction of a massive earthen ramp, the agger, up the western slope.
 At the top of this ramp, the X Fretensis built a stone platform and erected a tower.
 Inside the tower, they mounted a heavy ballista.
 The ballista was used to provide suppressing fire against the defenders while a battering ram was brought up the ramp.
-Archaeological excavations on Masada have found the iron components of a large ballista, including the washers and frames, confirming the size and presence of such an engine.
-This siege demonstrates that the Romans were willing to move mountains—literally—to bring their artillery within range.
+Archaeological excavations on Masada have found the iron components of a large ballista, including the washers and frames, confirming the presence of such an engine.
+This siege demonstrates that the Romans were willing to move mountains, literally, to bring their artillery within range.

 Emperor Trajan took the war to the Parthians, aiming to capture their capital, Ctesiphon.
 Trajan's army was an artillery-heavy force.
 He used ballistas not only for siege but also for riverine warfare and field battles.
 He constructed boats with mounted ballistas to control the Tigris and Euphrates rivers.
 The siege of Hatra, however, proved the limits of Roman technology.
 The Hatrenes had thick walls built with stone and rubble fill, designed to absorb the kinetic energy of ballista stones.
 They also used their own artillery and sortied out to destroy the Roman engines.
 The ballistas could not generate enough energy to collapse the walls, and the logistics of supplying ammunition in the desert faltered.
 This failure prefigured the later difficulties Rome would face against the hardened fortifications of the Sassanid Empire.